DavidWells/davidwells.io-v1/content/blog/2013-02-28-learn-to-code.md

 Everything that you need is freely available online.

 It also helps to meet someone who is a master.
-Having some hands on help when you hit the wall, is key.
+Having some hands-on help when you hit the wall is key.

-Now, go forth and <strong>future proof your skill set</strong>.
+Now, go forth and **future proof your skill set**.